Trust Me, I Can Convince You: The Contextualized Argument Appraisal Framework: Introduction

 People are frequently exposed to argumentation, where the main goal is persuasion \citep{habernal-gurevych-2016-makes}.
 Argument quality plays a key role in this process, depending on logical structure (logos), speaker credibility (ethos), emotional appeal (pathos), and contextual relevance (kairos) \citep{aristotle1991rhetoric, schiappa2013argumentation}.
 While there is a substantial amount of research on the overall argument quality and convincingness \citep{habernal-gurevych-2016-argument, gleize-etal-2019-convinced, wachsmuth-etal-2017-computational, lauscher-etal-2020-rhetoric}, the emotional appeal of arguments remains underexplored in the natural language processing (NLP) community.

 One potential reason is that capturing emotions in text is a challenging task due to their contextualized and implicit nature \citep{casel-etal-2021-emotion,klinger-etal-2018-iest,koga-etal-2024-forecasting-implicit,lee-lau-2020-event}.
 This is particularly true in arguments, which rarely directly express an emotion that is intended to be caused.
 Figure~\ref{fig:framework} shows an example in our framework.
-While the argument appears non-emotional, various factors influence the emotional response: The prior beliefs or personality of the receiver, the relationship with and properties of the sender, or the content of the argument itself.
+While the argument appears non-emotional, various factors influence the emotional response: prior beliefs of the receiver, their personality, the relationship with the sender and their traits, or the content of the argument itself.
 Appraisal theories serve as a suitable basis to model the associated cognitive component \citep{ellsworth2003appraisal}.
-While they received some attention in general emotion analysis \citep{Troiano2023-crowdenvent}, there is neither a psychological framework of argument appraisal, nor is there work in NLP on fine-grained modeling of emotions in arguments.
+While they received some attention in event-centered emotion analysis \citep{klinger-2023-event}, there is neither a psychological framework of argument appraisal, nor is there work in NLP on fine-grained modeling of emotions in arguments.

 We close this gap by proposing the Contextualized Argument Appraisal Framework which focuses on the subjective perception of arguments.
 It encompasses \textit{emotion categories}, a dedicated set of \textit{appraisal variables} such as argument familiarity, expected effort, or the consequences on the own goals, and the perceived \textit{convincingness}, all in context of variables of the (perceived) argument sender, the receiver, and the argument text itself.
 The framework therefore is an emotion argument analysis approach under the paradigm of perspectivism \citep{frenda_perspectivist_2025}.